 Dream Team Duo: This Cliff At Lyons Wedding Video

 The multi-talented Emma Russell is great fun to work with.
 We tend to sing from the same hymn sheet (not literally thankfully!) when covering an event together.
 Couples love her non-pushy, relaxed approach and creative documentary style.
-She books up fast, so if you’re sitting on the fence about booking her, do it now!
+As one of the best wedding photographers, she books up fast, so if you’re sitting on the fence about booking her, do it now!